Savage Love (Laxed – Siren Beat): Official release

 On 11 June 2020, Columbia Records announced that the two artists had "put aside their differences" with Jawsh 685 allowing Derulo to use the sample.
 Jawsh 685 is credited as an artist and co-writer, as well as the track's sole producer.
 Additionally, "(Laxed – Siren Beat)" was added to the title.

 Speaking to the Official Charts Company, Jawsh 685 stated that the track's early success took him entirely by surprise.
-"I created it one day after school last year," he said. "[I was] feeling relaxed so it made sense to call it 'Laxed'.
+"I created it one day after school last year", he said. "[I was] feeling relaxed so it made sense to call it 'Laxed'.
 The thought going into it took longer than the actual making of it – I think it only took me 4 hours to make."

-He says he felt "happy and excited" when it took off as a dance challenge on TikTok.
-"There were so many people doing it," he recalls.
-"I couldn’t pick a favourite but it was pretty cool to see the mix of cultures doing it – Indian, Chinese and Pacific Island."

-"Jason first hit me up on my IG and he told me about his plan on adding lyrics to my beat," Jawsh 685 explained.
+"Jason first hit me up on my IG and he told me about his plan on adding lyrics to my beat", Jawsh 685 explained.
 "We never really came to an official agreement as I had a great team helping me make the best decisions.
 His song was pretty catchy, so in the end we came to an official agreement."